Art Courses - 3000 and Up

 ART 3070.
 Advanced Studies in Clay (3).
 Prerequisites: ART 2070.
 Advanced study in the techniques and concepts of the work in clay.
 A continuation of the work done in Clay II with the refinement of a personal approach to clay, plus the possible introduction to or continued instruction in clay and glaze formulation, alternative firing methods, and/or the loading and firing of electric kilns.
 Concentration in this course may be on wheel throwing, sculpture, and/or handbuilding techniques with students beginning to develop their own personal approach to working with clay and decorating original ceramic ware. ($100.00 course fee)

 ART 3080.
 Advanced Studies in Sculpture (3).
 Prerequisite: ART 2080.
-This course will focus on each student's development in the conceptual realm with emphasis on material and technical exploration.
+This course focuses on personal artistic development in the conceptual realm with emphasis on material and technical exploration.
 In addition to tailoring to the individual needs of students, this course will also require the study of pertinent text and timely and culturally relevant work. ($35.00 course fee)

 ART 3090.
 Advanced Studies in Printmaking (3).
 Prerequisite: ART 2090.
 Besides continuing and developing techniques in traditional printmaking methods, this course will emphasize experimentation and personal exploration into one or two specific methods as well as introducing photographic techniques and dimensional prints. ($50.00 course fee)